 Besides these we can include other detoxifying juices into our detox diet at an appropriate time according to their dosha properties.
 I have not added sugar or salt into any of the juices shown below, but I added cumin seeds powder into some to balance the dosha and also to improve the taste.
 You may include/ exclude any juice shown below according to your dosha.

 Here I have just shared my experiences with which I got benefited, but you may consult an Ayurveda practitioner before taking them.
-Luckily I grew up listening to the words vatham, pitham & kapam articulated by my grand parents and other elders in our family, and I am grateful to all of them who taught me invaluable life lessons and made me richer by peerless experiences.
+Luckily I grew up listening to the words vatham, pitham & kapam articulated by my grandparents and other elders in our family, and I am grateful to all of them who taught us invaluable life lessons and made us richer by peerless experiences.